ibm-cloud-docs/SecureGateway/securegateway_updates.md

 - Resolves regular connections hanging issue when closing
 - Uew new path for gateway authentication ([Click here for more info](/docs/services/SecureGateway?topic=securegateway-client-requirements#network-requirements))
 - Use new mechanism for log generating (Log translation enhance)

+### Breaking changes
+{: #v181-breaking-changes}

+The network requirement is changed since this release.
+For more information, see [Network Requirements](/docs/services/SecureGateway?topic=securegateway-client-requirements#network-requirements)

 ## v1.8.0 Fixpack 9
 {: #v180fp9}